Jennifer Esposito’s Incredible Journey with Celiac Disease

 Then the day we finished filming, Don Cheadle [whom she played opposite] admitted he had been dieting as well.
 Craft services came by with fried chicken, and we went for it.
 Then, later I was out and had pizza and chocolate cake to celebrate, and I got sick as a dog!
 I thought, just like people had told me throughout my life, this must be from the stress I’d been under.
 Actually, my body was under stress, it was constantly fighting for nutrients.

-Next page: Esposito’s path to diagnosis
+Next page: Esposito’s path from diagnosis